theoludwig/theoludwig/blog/posts/mistakes-as-junior-developer.md

 ---
-title: '❌ Mistakes I made as a junior developer'
+title: "❌ Mistakes I made as a junior developer"
-description: 'Here are mistakes I made when I started, to prevent you from making the same mistakes.'
+description: "Here are mistakes I made when I started, to prevent you from making the same mistakes."
 isPublished: true
-publishedOn: '2022-03-14T07:42:52.989Z'
+publishedOn: "2022-03-14T07:42:52.989Z"
 ---

 Hello! 👋